CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Now we are going to create a new section in our toolbar and associate some functionality to it by means of actions.
 This particular code is recommended to be included in the ``api.py`` file because this way we can offer endpoints to the rest of Spyder and new plugins to adjust the behavior of our plugin.

-The next version of the code that reflects the addition of the actions is called ``ACTIONS`` and it is related to the ``api.py`` file.
-The required changes are explained below.

-`TIMER -> ACTIONS api.py diff`_

-.. _TIMER -> ACTIONS api.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/cf540f972f37aaf5d6ccc8524cbcc7aeae9c483b

 Let us add the following code to the end of the ``api.py`` file: